akeley98/MediocrePy/README.md

 I provided a makefile that uses clang as the C and C++ compiler.
 I used `clang version 3.8.0-2ubuntu4 (tags/RELEASE_380/final)` in development.
 You can change the compiler in the makefile, but this program is not exactly the most portable program: if you switch the compiler, be aware that the program uses Intel compiler style intrinsics (`__mm256_frobnicate_epu32`).
 Also, this program depends on `pthread` and `posix_memalign`.
 It's not designed with non-Unix systems in mind.
 Running `make` in the root directory for the project should create the library `bin/mediocre.so` for the project.

 There's only one header file for C programs for this library: `include/mediocre.h`.
-Feel free to link in the four files `bin/mean.s bin/median.s bin/input.s bin/combine.s` if you don't want to depend on a `.so` library.
+The header file is well-documented (I hope!) and can be used as a reference while using this library.
+Feel free to statically link the four files `bin/mean.s bin/median.s bin/input.s bin/combine.s` into your program if you don't want to depend on a `.so` library.

 If you are planning to use this library in a Python program, first build the C library (run `make` from the terminal in the root directory for the project), then copy the entire directory into your project.
 The root directory serves as the module's directory (i.e., `import MediocrePy` should work when run in the directory that holds the root directory that you just copied).
 This README describes the purpose and usage of the library mainly from a C programmer's perspective: the Python documentation is provided in docstrings of the Python module.
 I used `Python 2.7.12 (default, Nov 19 2016, 06:48:10) [GCC 5.4.0 20160609] on linux2` and `numpy 1.11.0` (required dependency) in development.
 My choice of Python 2 over Python 3 is my small contribution to the greater fad in America to take pride in one's political incorrectness `;-)`.
 Really, though, for now it still seems that Python 2 is eating Python 3's lunch in the _real world_, but it shouldn't be all that hard to port to Python 3 if/when needed since only a very small part of the library is written in Python, and the library does zero str/unicode processing.